The Green Desk

 Other Useful Items

-Everyone working in the outdoor learning environment should own a pair of well-fitting, quality work gloves.
+Work gloves that are quality and well-fitting should be owned by everyone working in the outdoor learning environment.
 Work gloves are sized and can be tried on in the store prior to purchasing.
 Leather gloves tend to be more durable and offer better protection.

 Measuring tapes come in various lengths and styles.
 Both 25’ and 100’ measuring tapes are useful when laying out the outdoor learning environment.